daniel-wrench/snap-research-template/README.md

 ```

 ## Project Structure
-*Recommended: change based on your specific files*
+*Recommended: change based on your specific files.
+For example, you may also want a `models/` or `notebooks/` folder.*

 The project structure distinguishes three kinds of folders:
 - read-only (RO): not edited by either code or researcher